 First Man in Best Picture, Best Director, Best Actor, Best Original Score

 This won’t be the last multi-category snub of this post, but this might be the most egregious.
-I’ll start with the obviously.
+I’ll start with the obvious.
 Not nominating Justin Hurwitz’s blindingly brilliant music was a crime in itself and one of the worst things the Oscars have ever done.
 Up until the announcement, Hurtwiz seemed like a frontrunner to win the award, picking up the Golden Globe, the Critics’ Choice Award, and various other prizes.
 And then it was determined that Hurwitz did not make the cut.
 I can’t even begin to understand this decision.
 Listen to this:

 How do you not nominate that?
 I firmly believe it should have secured a place in the five and contended for the win, ultimately though I would have picked Nicholas Britell’s exquisite work on If Beale Street Could Talk.

 Further, director Damien Chazelle was coming off the back of his Oscars mega-hit La La Land, which tied the record to most nominations with 14.
 First Man was an extremely ambitious yet measured film and Chazelle’s direction is a huge part of that.
-The flight scenes are impeccable, the decisions to concentrate on Neil’s state of mind as well as the achievement was a brave one given the legacy of the moment, but it worked well.
+The flight scenes are impeccable, the decision to concentrate on Neil’s state of mind as well as the achievement was a brave one given the legacy of the moment, but it worked well.
 Chazelle deserved a place among the Directors, definitely more than Adam McKay’s controversial work on Vice.

 Let’s talk about Ryan Gosling.
 His performance in First Man is up there with his best, certainly better than his previously nominated performance in La La Land which, while still good, warrants a lot less praise than the internal, emotional work he does in First Man.
 It confuses the hell out of me that he only picked up TWO nominations in the entire season, one being a well-deserved Critics’ Choice Award nomination.
 Note the trend, the BFCA know what’s up.
 The line-up has a lot of room for him: I would replace either Viggo Mortensen’s nonsensical work in Green Book or Willem Dafoe’s nomination for At Eternity’s Gate.
-Still though, the win goes to the aforementioned also-snubbed Ethan Hawke for First Reformed.
+Still, though, the win goes to the aforementioned also-snubbed Ethan Hawke for First Reformed.
 Even so, Gosling should have clinched a nomination.

 I’m not including it officially, but can we have a shoutout for Linus Sandgren’s impeccable yet still snubbed work on the cinematography in this movie.
 EVERYTHING.